-• Launched Emergency Child Care Centers: Community based organizations working with contracts through Department of Education 46 center-based Emergency Child Care

-Center Based child care programs and 72 Family Child Care Emergency Child Care programs.
-The Emergency Child Care Centers operated similarly to the Regional Enrichment Centers in public school building serving the children 5 years and under of essential workers.

-- Developed Remote Programming Options: Starting in March of 2020, early childhood education programs offered remote classes and engagement.
+- Launched Emergency Child Care Centers: Community based organizations working with contracts through Department of Education launched 46 center-based Emergency Child Care Center Based child care programs and 72 Family Child Care Emergency Child Care programs.
+The Emergency Child Care Centers operated similarly to the Regional Enrichment Centers in public school building serving the children of essential workers who are under 5 years old. - Developed Remote Programming Options: Starting in March of 2020, early childhood education programs offered remote classes and engagement.
 This involved developing new ways to conduct classes online for very young children and providing support to families to help them support their children in accessing remote programming. - Opened 5 Day Per Week Programs.
-In September 2020, as public schools including public school Pre-K for All and 3-K for All programs opened using a hybrid model with the week divided between in person and remote education, CBO early childhood education programs operating with DOE contracts opened 5 day per week programs to meet the needs of working parents. - Opening Learning Bridges.
+In September 2020, as public schools including public school Pre-K for All and 3-K for All programs opened using a hybrid model with the week divided between in person and remote education, CBO early childhood education programs operating with DOE contracts opened 5 day per week programs to meet the needs of working parents.

+• Opened Learning Bridges.
 CBO's also opened Learning Bridges programs to provide child care during hybrid learning days to 3 and 4 year old children of essential workers.

-Despite this innovative work and the recognition of child care workers as essential workers, New York City's child care system desperately needs increased investment in order to ensure that young children will have access to high quality early childhood education.
+Despite this innovative work and the recognition of child care workers as essential workers, New York City's child care system desperately needs increased support in order to ensure that young children will have access to high quality early childhood education.

 Early childhood education programs face instability and are struggling to keep their doors open.
 Many child care programs that are funded through private pay or through vouchers have already closed due to the financial instability of the pandemic.
-We expect to see the loss of more publicly funded programs in September as new procurements for DOE contracted child care programs go into effect.